- January 19-February 1, 2023

 Detailed Daily Itinerary

-We’ll begin our journey together in Santiago, Chile, a convenient and easy city to fly into from most anywhere.
+We’ll begin our journey together in Sao Paulo, Brazil, a convenient and easy city to fly into from almost anywhere.
 We’ll fly together on the afternoon of January 19th to Iguazu Falls.

 Iguazu Falls is the largest waterfall system in the entire world.
 Although there are higher falls (Victoria Falls) and larger annual flow rates (Niagara), the totality of Iguazu is just jaw-dropping.
 There are around 275 distinct falls that make up the Iguazu Falls system, creating a panorama of falling water as far as the eye can see.
 Iguazu Falls makes up part of the natural border between Argentina and Brazil, and the two sides of this spectacular site are actually very different.